Congressman Walter Jones Jr. of North Carolina dies at 76

 Walter Beamon Jones Jr. was born in Farmville in 1943.
 He attended Hargrave Military Academy in Virginia during high school and then graduated with a bachelor’s degree from Atlantic Christian College — now known as Barton College — in 1966.

 He served in the North Carolina state House from 1982 through 1992, where he often clashed with Democratic leaders.
-He and current Gov. Roy Cooper were among 20 House Democrats who joined Republicans in toppling Democratic Speaker Liston Ramsey from power in 1989.
+He and Cooper were among 20 House Democrats who joined Republicans in toppling Democratic Speaker Liston Ramsey from power in 1989.

+In a statement, Cooper on Sunday called Jones a longtime friend and “public servant who was true to his convictions and who will be missed.”

 Survivors include his wife, Joe Anne, and a daughter, Ashley.
+Funeral arrangements weren’t immediately announced.

 Associated Press writers Jonathan Drew and Martha Waggoner contributed to this report.